-- Step 1.
-Scan the Clear One Prefix or Clear One Suffix symbol. - Step 2.
-Determine the 2 digit Hex value from the Symbology Chart (included in Appendix A) for the symbology from which you want to clear the prefix or suffix.
+Step 1.
+Scan the Clear One Prefix or Clear One Suffix symbol.

-Step 3.
-Scan the 2 digit hex value from the inside the back cover of this manual or scan 9, 9 for all symbologies.
+- Step 2.
+Determine the 2 digit Hex value from the Symbology Chart (included in Symbology Charts, beginning on page A-1) for the symbology from which you want to clear the prefix or suffix. - Step 3.
+Scan the 2 digit hex value from the Programming Chart inside the back cover of this manual or scan 9, 9 for all symbologies.